My Dog Is Constipated – Is it a Problem?

 In some cases, dogs can have obstructions in the digestive tract after they ingest foreign objects.
 If your dog appears to be constipated and it hasn’t been too long since it last defecated, you can try the following solutions at home.
 Make sure your dog has plenty of water to drink.
 Take your dog for a walk to provide it with more exercise.
 Finally, add some canned dog food to your dog’s diet to see if that helps.

-If your dog is still constipated after a few days, you should bring your pet to Fort Lauderdale animal hospital Pet Royale.
+If your dog is still constipated after a few days, you should bring your pet to Fort Lauderdale animal hospital Family Pet Medical Center.
 Your veterinarian can make sure the cause isn’t an underlying medical issue and determine the most appropriate treatment strategy.
 Tell your vet when your dog last defecated, what the stool’s consistency was, your dog’s regular diet, and any symptoms you have observed.
 If your dog has an obstruction, the vet might need to perform a procedure to remove the object that is blocking its bowel or digestive tract.

 What if My Dog Isn’t Peeing?